-Source: Calculated from central bank publications
+Source: Calculated from Central Bank publications

-There would seem to be a need for a redirection of funds flowing to such traditional areas as the distributive trades and personal loans to non-traditional activities in manufacturing, agriculture and services, which would have a greater positive impact on economic performance.
+There would seem to be a need for a redirection of funds flowing to such traditional areas as the distributive trades and personal loans to non traditional activities in manufacturing, agriculture and services, which would have a more positive impact on economic performance.
 In addition, addressing the issue of cost must be a part of any strategy geared to achieving a greater diversity in the allocation of finance.

-5.0 Proposals for Relieving Financing Constraints
+Proposals for Relieving Financing Constraints